tomcounsell/popoto/docs/query.md

 >>> 100
 ```

-can be slightly faster than equivalent:
+the above may be slightly faster than equivalent below

 ``` python
 movies = Movies.query.filter(name__startswith="The")[:100]